vmkdaily/vFlux-Stats-Kit/README.md

 ## Write summary results for VMHosts
-Here we will use the ReportType parameter (which has a default of 'VM') and we populate it with 'VMHost' as follows:
+Here we will use the ReportType parameter (which has a default of `VM`) and we populate it with `VMHost` as follows:

     Get-FluxSummary -Server $vc -ReportType VMHost | Write-FluxSummary